 Lectures from the course he gave were eventually published in 1832 as “Province of Jurisprudence Determined” (Austin 1832).
 However, attendance at his courses was small and getting smaller, and he gave his last lecture in 1833.
 A short-lived effort to give a similar course of lectures at the Inner Temple met the same result.
 Austin resigned his University of London Chair in 1835.
 He later briefly served on the Criminal Law Commission, and as a Royal Commissioner to Malta, but he never found either success or contentment.
 He did some occasional writing on political themes, but his plans for longer works never came to anything during his lifetime, due apparently to some combination of perfectionism, melancholy, and writer’s block.
 His changing views on moral, political, and legal matters also apparently hindered both the publication of a revised edition of “Province of Jurisprudence Determined,” and the completion of a longer project started when his views had been different.

-(There is some evidence that Austin's views later in his life may have moved away from analytical jurisprudence (see below) towards something more approximating the historical jurisprudence school (Hamburger 1985: pp. 178–91).)
+(Some scholars have argued that Austin may have moved away from analytical jurisprudence (see below) towards something more approximating the historical jurisprudence school; cf. Hamburger 1985: pp. 178–91, arguing for Austin’s views having changed significantly, with Rumble 2013, arguing against that view.)

 Much of whatever success Austin found during his life, and after, must be attributed to his wife Sarah, for her tireless support, both moral and economic (during the later years of their marriage, they lived primarily off her efforts as a translator and reviewer), and her work to publicize his writings after his death (including the publication of a more complete set of his Lectures on Jurisprudence) (Austin 1879).
 Credit should also be given to Austin’s influential friends, who not only helped him to secure many of the positions he held during his lifetime, but also gave important support for his writings after his death (Hamburger 1985: pp. 33, 197; Morison 1982: p.
 17; Mill 1863).

-Austin's work was influential in the decades after his passing away.
-E. C. Clark wrote in the late 19th century that Austin's work “is undoubtedly forming a school of English jurists, possibly of English legislators also.
-It is the staple of jurisprudence in all our systems of legal education.”
-(Clark 1883: pp. 4–5) A similar assessment is made by H.L.A.
+Austin’s work was influential in the decades after his passing away (Rumble 2005); this influence was in part due to the restatement of is ideas by other thinkers, like T. E. Holland (Postema 2011: p.
+4).
+E. C. Clark wrote in the late 19th century that Austin’s work “is undoubtedly forming a school of English jurists, possibly of English legislators also.
+It is the staple of jurisprudence in all our systems of legal education” (Clark 1883: pp. 4–5).
+A similar assessment is made by H.L.A.
 Hart, looking back nearly a century later: “within a few years of his death it was clear that his work had established the study of jurisprudence in England” (Hart 1955: p. xvi).
-As will be discussed, Austin's influence can be seen at a number of levels, including the general level of how legal theory, and law generally, were taught (Stein 1988: pp. 238–244), and the use of an analytical approach in legal theory.
-At such levels, Austin's impact is felt to this day.
-Hart could write that “Austin's influence on the development of England of [Jurisprudence] has been greater than that of any other writer,” (Hart 1955: p. xvi) even while Austin's particular command theory of law became almost friendless, and is today probably best known from Hart's use of it (1958, 1994) as a foil for the elaboration of Hart's own, more nuanced approach to legal theory.
-In recent decades, some theorists have revisited Austin's command theory (and other works), offering new characterizations and defenses of his ideas (e.g., Morison 1982, Rumble 1985).
+As will be discussed, Austin’s influence can be seen at a number of levels, including the general level of how legal theory, and law generally, were taught (Stein 1988: pp. 238–244), and the use of an analytical approach in legal theory.
+At such levels, Austin’s impact is felt to this day.
+Hart could write that “Austin’s influence on the development of England of [Jurisprudence] has been greater than that of any other writer,” (Hart 1955: p. xvi) even while Austin’s particular command theory of law became almost friendless, and is today probably best known from Hart’s use of it (1958: 602–606, 2012: 18–25) as a foil for the elaboration of Hart’s own, more nuanced approach to legal theory.
+In recent decades, some theorists have revisited Austin’s command theory (and other works), offering new characterizations and defenses of his ideas (e.g., Morison 1982, Rumble 1985, see generally Freeman & Mindus 2013).

 Early in his career, Austin came under the influence of Jeremy Bentham, and Bentham’s utilitarianism is evident (though with some differences) in the work for which Austin is best known today.
 On Austin’s reading of utilitarianism, Divine will is equated with Utilitarian principles: “The commands which God has revealed we must gather from the terms wherein they are promulg[ate]d.
 The command which he has not revealed, we must construe by the principle of utility” (Austin 1873: Lecture IV, p.
 160; see also Austin 1832: Lecture II, p.
 41).
 This particular reading of utilitarianism, however, has had little long-term influence, though it seems to have been the part of his work that received the most attention in his own day (Rumble 1995: p. xx).
 Some have also seen Austin as being one of the early advocates of “rule utilitarianism.”(e.g., Austin 1832: Lecture II, p.
 42, where Austin urges that we analyze not the utility of particular acts, but that of “class[es] of action”).
 Additionally, Austin early on shared many of the ideas of the Benthamite philosophical radicals; he was “a strong proponent of modern political economy, a believer in Hartleian metaphysics, and a most enthusiastic Malthusian” (Rumble 1985: pp. 16–17).
 Austin was to lose most of his “radical” inclinations as he grew older.

-Austin's importance to legal theory lies elsewhere—his theorizing about law was novel at four different levels of generality.
+Austin’s importance to legal theory lies elsewhere—his theorizing about law was novel at four different levels of generality.
 First, he was arguably the first writer to approach the theory of law analytically (as contrasted with approaches to law more grounded in history or sociology, or arguments about law that were secondary to more general moral and political theories).
 Analytical jurisprudence emphasizes the analysis of key concepts, including “law,” “(legal) right,” “(legal) duty,” and “legal validity.”
-Though analytical jurisprudence has been challenged by some in recent years (e.g., Leiter 2007a, 2007b), it remains the dominant approach to discussing the nature of law.
+Though analytical jurisprudence has been challenged by some in recent years (e.g., Leiter 2007, Leiter and Etchemendy 2021, Postema 2021 [Other Internet Resources]), it remains the dominant approach to discussing the nature of law.
 Analytical jurisprudence, an approach to theorizing about law, has sometimes been confused with what the American legal realists (an influential group of theorists prominent in the early decades of the 20th century) called “legal formalism”—a narrow approach to how judges should decide cases.
-The American legal realists saw Austin in particular, and analytical jurisprudence in general, as their opponents in their critical and reform-minded efforts (e.g., Sebok 1998: pp. 65-69).
-In this, the realists were simply mistaken; unfortunately, it is a mistake that can still be found in some contemporary legal commentators.
+The American legal realists saw Austin in particular, and analytical jurisprudence in general, as their opponents in their critical and reform-minded efforts (e.g., Sebok 1998: pp. 65–69).
+In this, the realists were simply mistaken; unfortunately, it is a mistake that can still be found in some contemporary legal commentators (see Bix 1999, 903–919, for documentation).

 Second, Austin’s work should be seen against a background where most English judges and commentators saw common-law reasoning (the incremental creation or modification of law through judicial resolution of particular disputes) as supreme, as declaring existing law, as discovering the requirements of “Reason,” as the immemorial wisdom of popular “custom.”
 Such (Anglo-American) theories about common law reasoning fit with a larger tradition of theorizing about law (which had strong roots in continental European thought—e.g., the historical jurisprudence of theorists like Karl Friedrich von Savigny (1975)): the idea that generally law did or should reflect community mores, “spirit,” or custom.
 In general, one might look at many of the theorists prior to Austin as exemplifying an approach that was more “community-oriented”—law as arising from societal values or needs, or expressive of societal customs or morality.
 By contrast, Austin’s is one of the first, and one of the most distinctive, theories that views law as being “imperium oriented”—viewing law as mostly the rules imposed from above from certain authorized (pedigreed) sources.
 More “top-down” theories of law, like that of Austin, better fit the more centralized governments (and the modern political theories about government) of modern times (Cotterrell 2003: pp. 21–77).